apache/airflow/docs/apache-airflow/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~
 We've developed our tasks, now we need to wrap them in a DAG, which enables us to define when and how tasks should run, and state any dependencies that tasks have on other tasks.
 The DAG below is configured to:

-* run every day a midnight starting on Jan 1, 2021,
+* run every day at midnight starting on Jan 1, 2021,
 * only run once in the event that days are missed, and
 * timeout after 60 minutes